This week the Firefighter Training Podcast remembers the Worcester 6 from December 3, 1999.

 This week The Tactical Fire Problem is an abandoned building under renovation

 1.)
 What is your initial C A N report?

-This week on Chief Chat we talk about operations in severe weather.
+This week on Chief Chat we discuss the uniform.